aqtrans/gorram/README.md

 - [ ] Add client expiration/deletion.
     - Right now if a client disappears, the server will start alerting and never stop until the client re-appears.
     - Might implement some hold-off mechanism so the alerts get longer and longer apart, but still allow a manual deletion.
+- [ ] Related to the above, implement some kind of frontend to interact with the server; manually delete clients, reload config, etc.
+    - Thinking of either a web UI or CLI